rick-liyue-huang/Angular-MovieSim/README.md

 - to show project, please firstly run 'npm start' in terminal or cmd.

-- If run the 'npm start' in terminal or cmd the address should be 'http://localhost:8888', if it is 'http://localhost//localhost:8888', please change it.
+- If run the `npm start` in terminal or cmd the address should be 'http://localhost:8888', if it is 'http://localhost//localhost:8888', please change it.

 - We also can run the project by start 'sublimeserver' plugin in sublime.